DavidOberholzer/NodeChatEngine/README.md

 yarn
 ```

 Then you need a local postgres user and database with name, password and DBname of `nodechatengine`.
 Once you have a db ready, you can run the command:

 ```
 yarn dbsetup
 ```

 This will populate the DB with the correct tables.

-Build both the admin and chat bundles with:
+Then build both the admin and chat bundles with:

 ```
 yarn build:admin